gusc/Threads/README.md

 Library provides a Qt-style signal-slot functionality, but with standard C++ only.

-Signals are means to emit data to multiple listeneres at once.
+Signals are means to emit data to multiple listeners at once.
 All you have to do is to `connect()` to each signal with a target thread (`Thread*`) on which the callback should be executed and a callback function pointer itself.

-If the listener is on the same thread where signal was emited from it's called directly and all the data is passed as `const&`.
+If the listener is on the same thread where signal was emitted from it's called directly and all the data is passed as `const&`.
 Data is only copied when signal is emitted to a different thread, then the data is packed together with the callback and placed on that threads message queue for later processing.

 ### Signal class